 This morning venture out of the city to nearby Amber Fort, ancient capital of Rajasthan.
 You’ll ride up to the imposing hill where the fort is perched.
 A local expert will guide you through its magnificent ramparts & watchtowers commanding spectacular views of the surrounding mountains and the lake below.
 Visit the ornate chambers and hallways of the palace which are famous for their unique architecture and decoration.
 Return to Jaipur where the balance of the day is at leisure to explore as you wish.
 You may enjoy a rickshaw ride through the picturesque old town or join an…

 This morning, attend a yoga session with a professional teacher.
 Later, enjoy free time for any last minute pursuits.
 Explore the markets and lanes of Jaipur where you can buy spices, unique local souvenirs or bargain for beautiful, hand-woven carpets.
-Later, return to Delhi where you’ll join your fellow travelers for a farewell dinner at a local restaurant.
-Following dinner, transfer to the airport for your late night flight.
-(B,D)
+Later, transfer to the airport for your flight.

 Bid farewell to your incredible India tour.
 As you arrive the USA this morning, your memorable travel to India ends .